john-azzaro/Study-React-Components/README.md

 <br>

 ## Inside the new .css file, create your styling.
 This stylization file is exactly the same as any normal css file.
-Naming wise, you should name the file after the primary component and capitalize the name if it is a custom component.
 ```css
   .App {
     display: flex;